We Prioritize Clean Communication

 What this value means:

-• We create an environment for feedback because feedback is fire
+• We create a safe environment for feedback because we are a learning organization and feedback is essential.

 How to live this value: